StreakyCobra/fablab-autophon/README.md

-# FabLab Telegram Client
+# FabLab Autophon

-This is a telegram client for the FabLab Sion telegram account.
+This is the repository for the «Autophon of FabLab Sion»©®